yt-project/yt/doc/source/visualizing/callbacks.rst

    p.save()

-Operating on the final image
+Applying filters on the final image
 -----------------------------

 It is also possible to operate on the plotted image directly by using